 Some autoimmune disorders affect the body’s ability to produce what it needs.
 For instance, type 1 diabetes keeps the body from creating enough insulin, and thyroid disease prevents it from producing the right amount of thyroid hormone.

 Various medications can replace these substances.
-A person may have insulin injections or take pills that contain synthetic versions of thyroid hormone.
+A person may have insulin injections or take pills containing synthetic versions of thyroid hormone.

 For many people, medications that suppress the immune system can relieve the symptoms of an autoimmune disorder and slow its progression.

 However, these drugs, known as immunosuppressants, can cause side effects.

-In some cases, avoiding things that trigger the immune system reaction can help ease or eliminate symptoms and slow down the progression of the disease.
+It is advisable to avoid things that trigger the immune system reaction, which can help ease or eliminate symptoms and slow the progression of the disease.